SubleXBle/Debian-Updater/README.md

 ## Further Development 🛠️
 Ongoing updates and improvements : since I use the script for my own systems, there will certainly be expansions.
-Languagewise : Version 1.0 should have all Language Failures resolved - until then some features are not translated

 ---------------------------------------------------------------------------------------